mekdie/mekdie/README.md

  <p align="left">My name is McDony Lee (or my online nickname is simply Mekdie) and I'm a Fullstack Developer on progress.

   I'm currently living Melbourne and just graduate with Bachelor of Information Technology majoring in Software Development.
 Currently seeking a full-time job in a developer role.
 In the meantime, I am learning new technologies that will enhance my skill in full stack web development.
-I chose React JS for it.
+Currently it's ReactJS and other related skills.

 The technologies all around the world evolves, so do I evolve.
 Ancora Imparo - I'm still learning